Building strong, positive relationships with your employees is like exercising to get in shape.

 “We’ve had this tradition, in the last eight years or so that we’ve worked together, where every week we start the week and end the week just meeting one-on-one together, and going over everything that’s going on, and reflect on what’s going on, giving each other feedback,” said Zuckerberg.

-In the video, Sandberg describes that one of her conditions to start working at Facebook was being able to schedule weekly one-on-ones with Mark.
+In the video, Sandberg describes that one of her conditions to start working at Facebook was having weekly one-on-ones with Mark.

 “We always know that we’re going to talk things through and we’re going to get on the same page.
 And when we’re not on the same page, we’re going to keep talking it through,” said Sandberg.
 “I do one-on-ones with the people working on my team, Mark does one-on-ones, and it reverses down.
 I think it’s helped the company a lot.”